svante66/stash-dynamic-webhook/README.md

 ## Installation
 ### Set up the Atlassian Plugin SDK
-In order to build this plugin you first need to install the Atlassian Plugin SDK, the documentation for which can be found for Windows, Linux and Mac at: https://developer.atlassian.com/display/DOCS/Set+up+the+Atlassian+Plugin+SDK+and+Build+a+Project
+In order to build this plugin, you first need to install the Atlassian Plugin SDK, the documentation for which can be found for Windows, Linux and Mac at: https://developer.atlassian.com/display/DOCS/Set+up+the+Atlassian+Plugin+SDK+and+Build+a+Project

 Upon successful installation, you should have the `atlas-mvn` command in your `$PATH`.

 ### Compiling the Plugin
-Simple execute `atlas-mvn install` from within the main `stash-dynamic-webhook` directory (or wherever you downloaded/cloned this repo to).
+Execute `atlas-mvn install` from within the main `stash-dynamic-webhook` directory (or wherever you downloaded/cloned this repo).

 ### Installing the Stash Plugin
 -  Login to Stash with a user account that has admin priviledges